-$$p{xi} = mu \cos 30^{\circ}; p{yi} = -mu \sin 30^{\circ}$$ $p{xf} = -mu \cos 30^{\circ}; p{yf} = -mu \sin 30^{\circ}$ 8.21 8.22 It should be noted here that while p_x changes sign after the collision, p_y does not.
+$$p{\rm xi} = mu \cos 30^\circ; p{\rm yi} = -mu \sin 30^\circ$$ 8.21 $$p{\rm xf} = -mu \cos 30^\circ; p{\rm vf} = -mu \sin 30^\circ$$ 8.22 It should be noted here that while p_x changes sign after the collision, p_y does not.
 Therefore the x-component of impulse is equal to $-2mu \cos 30^\circ$ and the y-component of impulse is equal to zero.
 The ratio of the magnitudes of the impulse imparted to the balls is $$\frac{2mu}{2mu\cos 30^{\circ}} = \frac{2}{\sqrt{3}} = 1.155.$$ 8.23 Discussion The direction of impulse and force is the same as in the case of (a); it is normal to the wall and along the negative x-direction.
 Making use of Newton's third law, the force on the wall due to each ball is normal to the wall along the positive x-direction.
 Our definition of impulse includes an assumption that the force is constant over the time interval Δt .
 Forces are usually not constant.
 Forces vary considerably even during the brief time intervals considered.
-It is, however, possible to find an average effective force $F{\rm eff}$ that produces the same result as the corresponding time-varying force.
+It is, however, possible to find an average effective force F{eff} that produces the same result as the corresponding time-varying force.
 Figure 8.2 shows a graph of what an actual force looks like as a function of time for a ball bouncing off the floor.
 The area under the curve has units of momentum and is equal to the impulse or change in momentum between times t_1 and t_2 .
-That area is equal to the area inside the rectangle bounded by $F{\rm eff}$, t_1 , and t_2 .
+That area is equal to the area inside the rectangle bounded by F{eff} , t_1 , and t_2 .
 Thus the impulses and their effects are the same for both the actual and effective forces.

-Figure 8.2 A graph of force versus time with time along the x-axis and force along the y-axis for an actual force and an equivalent effective force.
+FIGURE 8.2 A graph of force versus time with time along the x-axis and force along the y-axis for an actual force and an equivalent effective force.
 The areas under the two curves are equal.
 Making Connections: Take-Home Investigation-Hand Movement and Impulse Try catching a ball while "giving" with the ball, pulling your hands toward your body.
 Then, try catching a ball while keeping your hands still.
 Hit water in a tub with your full palm.
 After the water has settled, hit the water again by diving your hand with your fingers first into the water.
 (Your full palm represents a swimmer doing a belly flop and your diving hand represents a swimmer doing a dive.)
 Explain what happens in each case and why.
 Which orientations would you advise people to avoid and why?
 Making Connections: Constant Force and Constant Acceleration The assumption of a constant force in the definition of impulse is analogous to the assumption of a constant acceleration in kinematics.
 In both cases, nature is adequately described without the use of calculus.
-8.3 Conservation of Momentum Momentum is an important quantity because it is conserved.
-Yet it was not conserved in the examples in Impulse and Linear Momentum and Force, where large changes in momentum were produced by forces acting on the system of interest.
-Under what circumstances is momentum conserved?
-The answer to this question entails considering a sufficiently large system.
-It is always possible to find a larger system in which total momentum is constant, even if momentum changes for components of the system.
-If a football player runs into the
+8.3 Conservation of Momentum LEARNING OBJECTIVES By the end of this section, you will be able to: